epicluckycoin/smartcontract/README.md

 the involvent of assets (playing for fun).

 If you use the second approach, the miner can influence the random value in a sense, that it might drop a block.
-Thus, many suggest that the payoff needs to be smaller than 5ETH that a miner would get when publishing the block.
+Thus, many suggest that the payoff needs to be smaller than ~3 ETH that a miner would get when publishing the block.
 Thus, your contract needs to cope with something like 50.1/49.9.